Why Your Child May Be Losing Interest in Their Sport

 If you are one of the rare parents who has never bribed your child to get them to go to a practice or perform better in a game, and if you promise you’ve never leveraged things like iPad time and ice cream in return for a goal-scored, a race won or a home run, then you can skip this article.
 Everyone else … read on.

 20 Ways I’m Going To Be A Better Sports Parent In 2023

 It seems harmless enough when we encourage our children to shoot – even when there are teammates wide open and when we reward kids with special snacks in return for scoring.
-But guess what – it’s these little nuances that could actually lead your child to eventually quit playing sports.
+But guess what – it’s these little nuances that could actually be the reason your child may be losing interest in their sport and even quit playing sports.

 So how can you prevent the overjustification effect with your child?
 Here are a few suggestions:

 - Avoid giving your child extrinsic incentives for playing their sport.
 Remember, they are (hopefully) playing it because it’s fun!